 - 1/4 teaspoon dried ground rosemary

-- 1/4 cup Cashew Creamy Italian Salad Dressing
+- 1/4 cup Jennifer's Kitchen Creamy Italian Salad Dressing - or 2 tablespoons tahini

-- 1/2 cup quick oats - Use gluten-free oats if you'd like this dish to be gluten-free.
+- 1/2 cup quick oats - or breadcrumbs (gluten-free if desired)

 - Preheat oven to 350°F.

 - Finely dice onions and celery.
 I use my veggie chopper to get this done quickly.

 - In a large pan, sauté celery and onion in oil over medium-high heat for 2 to 3 minutes.